trebisky/orangepi/README.md

 The first two link to address zero and rely on the compiler producing position independent code entirely.

-In order of increasing complexity (and more or less the order in which I developed them) they are:
+These first 4 just have C code, no assembly startup or interrupts.
+Here they are in order of increasing complexity.

 1. hello - just send output to the serial port, no assembly startup.
 1. blink - blink both on board LED's and write to serial port
-2. float - bare metal floating point
 2. print - partition files and add a printf
 5. timer - get a timer running (but not yet interrupting)

+The next two add an assembly startup and exception handling.
-The next demo was added much later after a lot of work had been done in Kyu, pulling debugged modules from the Kyu code base:
+The "inter_kyu" was added after I had done a lot of work in Kyu and wanted to revisit getting interrupts to work.
+The "float" was just a curiosity exercise since I never try to do floating point in any of my bare metal projects.

-7. inter_kyu - interrupts with timer and GIC with Kyu additions (works)
+1. inter_kyu - interrupts with timer and GIC with Kyu additions (works)
+2. float - bare metal floating point with exception handling

 The demos below here have not been verified since 2017 so beware.